If you have any questions or feedback, pleasefill out this form

 return [count];

-// If the variable value is different, mark the component as dirty (indicating that it needs to be updated)
+// Marks the component as dirty (indicating it needs to be updated) if it detects a change in the variable value

 if ($$.ctx && not_equal($$.ctx[i], $$.ctx[i] = value)) {